 What is SBAS

-SBAS uses satellites as well as ground-based infrastructure to improve the accuracy, speed and availability of basic satellite navigation signals, like GPS.
+SBAS uses satellites as well as ground stations to improve the accuracy, speed and access to basic satellite navigation signals, like GPS.
 New Zealand and Australia are working together on a trial of a satellite navigation system known as SBAS - satellite-based augmentation system.

 Where is SBAS used?

 SBAS is already in use in the United States, Europe, Japan and India.
-While New Zealand and Australia currently have good access to GPS, we do not currently have access to SBAS.
+While New Zealand and Australia have good access to GPS, we do not yet have access to SBAS.

 Benefits of SBAS

-This system will make existing satellite navigation systems like GPS even more accurate and reliable than they are now.
-It allows errors to be identified in these systems, so they can be adjusted to be more precise for New Zealand.
+This system will make satellite navigation systems like GPS even more accurate and reliable than they are now.
+It allows errors to be found in these systems, so they can be adjusted to be more precise for New Zealand.
 This will make them more useful for:

 - unmanned aerial deliveries